-Your vehicle has a feature to help prevent you from draining the battery, in case you accidentally leave the interior or exterior lamps on.
-If the interior lamps are left on while the ignition is in OFF, they will automatically turn off after 10 minutes.
-If the exterior lamps are left on while the ignition is in OFF with all doors and the liftgate closed, they will automatically turn off after 10 minutes.
+Your vehicle has a feature to help prevent you from draining the battery, in case you accidentally leave the interior lamps on.
+If you leave any interior lamps on while the ignition is in lock or off, they will automatically turn off after 10 minutes.
+The lamps will not come back on again until you do one of the following: